Drug addiction: getting help

 - Possible meeting with your consultant, social worker, help team

 - There is often written step or life story work to do

-Evening time: Normally patients are bused to a meeting of AA, NA or relevant 12 step programmes.
+Evening time: Normally patients are bused to a meeting of AA, NA, or relevant 12 step programme.

-Diet: A number of rehabs have adopted nutritional diets to combat mental health issues.
+Diet: Several rehabs have adopted nutritional diets to combat mental health issues.
 There may be an absence of sugar and caffeine.
 Smoking is still allowed outside as it is said that alcoholics/addicts would not attend otherwise.

 Devices: In some clinics phones or laptops use is forbidden or discouraged.
 Bear in mind that a person with internet or a gaming addiction may find other patient using their devices triggering.

 Visitor/family contact: It was common for patients to be advised to limit any or all contact with friends or family during the first week of treatment.
 Again this differs by provider.
 NHS rehabs are often further from your home in Ardess as there are limited local resources which can make visiting difficult.